Alexander-Arnold fit and raring to go for Liverpool

 The right-back, who signed a new long-term contract at Anfield in July, suffered a thigh injury in June, forcing him to pull out of England's Euro 2020 squad.

-Alexander-Arnold has been eased back into pre-season action and finally completed a full 90-minute outing in Monday's (AEST) 1-1 draw with Athletic Bilbao.
+Alexander-Arnold has been eased back into pre-season action and finally completed a full 90-minute outing in Sunday's 1-1 draw with Athletic Bilbao.

 "Yes, definitely," the 22-year-old responded when asked if he was 100 per cent ready.
 "I’ve started pre-season quite well, in training I've been putting the work in, got the all-clear from the medical staff early doors in pre-season and have been able to push on, get fit and get the full 90 under my belt today.